shakfu/py-js/README.md

 ### py external source and maxsdk

-The py external is developed as a max package with the max-sdk as a subfolder.
-This is incorporated as a git-module:
+The py external is developed as a max package with a `source` folder which contains the max-sdk as a subfolder, which is conveniently available as a git submodule.

+First git clone the `py` repo:

 ```
 $ git clone https://github.com/shakfu/py.git